naistangz/Technical_Training/docs/Week1_BusinessSkills/README.md

 - The goal of each iteration is to produce a working product.
 - All about delivering the product incrementally and iteratively, iteratively meaning refining the product each time.
 - Customer is getting value at the end of every sprint, and about the team learning about the product, understanding more about what your customer wants.

+## Software Development Life Cycle (SDLC)
+- Process to produce software through key stages like planning, implementing, testing, documenting and maintaining.
+- Models shifted from traditional staged SDLC processes (e.g. waterfall), to agile, and now to DevOps.
+- Agile breaks down each of these discrete stages into smaller sub-cycles, instead of doing one big release or deployment.
+- Agile releases and deploys in increments.

 ## The four values of the Agile Manifesto
 - Customer collaboration over contract negotiation